 Are you a spiritual person?!

 Having strong attachment is the opposite to the spiritual life.
 If I ask you, “What is a spiritual person?
 Are you a spiritual person?
 Do you have to wear open-toed sandals to be spiritual?
 Do you have to wear robes?
-What do you have to do to be a spiritual person?” and then go ahead and answer my own question, I would say that a spiritual person is someone who knows where happiness and suffering come from.
+What do you have to do to be a spiritual person?” and then go ahead and answer my own question, I would say that a spiritual person is someone who knows where happiness (and suffering) come from.
 They know their source lies in the mind.
-They know they’re on a journey to happiness.
-They still can be doing the same things that everybody else does – they can have a job, raise a family, eat donuts — but where they seek happiness and fulfillment is on the inside, in the mind.
+They know they have the potential for deep and lasting happiness and also feel that they are on a journey to that happiness.
+They still can be doing the same things that everybody else does – they can have a job, raise a family, eat waffles — but where they seek happiness and fulfillment is on the inside, by developing the mind.
 Do you agree?!

 Attachment is the opposite.
 That’s why Buddha called the rest of us “worldly people” – someone is worldly if they are always looking outside of themselves for their happiness, and don’t recognize that their happiness comes from within.